learning-layers/Tethys-UserStorage/README.md

 #Tethys-UserStorage

 A microservice of the Tethys project handling users and their storage.
-For more information about Tethys & the contribution guidelines plz see [The Tethys Project on Github][tethys-github]
+For more information about Tethys & the contribution guidelines plz see [The Tethys Project on Github][tethys-github].

 ```
 Developed by